usnistgov/ThreeBodyTB.jl/docs/src/ug_run.md

 ## **Available parameters**

 Pre-fit TB parameters are these elements and any binary combinations of them.
-You can run the code for ternary+ combinations of elements, but there is no guarantee it will work correct.
+You can run the code for ternary+ combinations of elements, but there is no guarantee it will work correctly.

 ![Available orbitals](./orbs.png)